Karthik-Dappili/EDA/README.md

-Analysis of heart attck of a paitent based on their lifestyle and health metrics.
+Analysis of heart attack of a paitent based on their lifestyle and health metrics.